Network Security #

 Port Security and Port-Level Protections #

-Again, we are reffering here to the physical ports.
+Again, we are referring here to the physical ports.

 - Port Security - Allow list

-for a specific port (or max amount of mac addresses)- Prevents MAC spoofing, content-addresable memory (CAM) table overfflows, plug in extra network devices
+MAC addressesfor a specific port (or max amount of MAC addresses)- Prevents MAC spoofing, content-addressable memory (CAM) table overflows, plug in extra network devices

 - Maps